EzeArinze/react-to-do/README.md

 # React-To-do-list

-This project is a todo list web application.
+This project is a todo list web application, A to-do list is a simple organizational tool used to keep track of tasks that need to be completed.
+It typically consists of a list of items or tasks that individuals need to accomplish.

 ## Functionalities used in the app

-Ability to Add todo.
+- Ability to Add todo.
-Ability to Edit todo.
+- Ability to Edit todo.
-Ability to Update
+- Ability to Update
-Ability to Delete.
+- Ability to Delete.

-Add Todo: this will add a todo item
+- Add Todo: this will add a todo item
-Edit : When you click "Edit," the todo item becomes editable.
+- Edit : When you click "Edit," the todo item becomes editable.
-Update: After editing the todo item update will save the new item you edited.
+- Update: After editing the todo item update will save the new item you edited.
-Delete: this functionality will remove the save item from the todo
+- Delete: this functionality will remove the save item from the todo

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.